uber/react-vis/docs/markdown/treemap.md

 `treemap` is a component to show treemaps.
 For more information about this type of visualization please read [this article](https://en.wikipedia.org/wiki/Treemapping).

-Note: currently only one-level treemaps are supported.
-No formatters and event handlers are available as well (to be implemented).

 ## Usage